Identification, Images, & Information

 Remarks

-generally considered uncommon but easily overlooked due to small size and crepuscular habits; may be a more economically important predator of homopteran pests than previously realized
+easily overlooked due to small size and crepuscular habits; may be more economically important as predators of homopteran pests than previously realized

 See Also

-adult is similar to whiteflies (Aleyrodidae) but has longer legs - especially the hindlegs - longer antennae, longer beak-like mouthparts, and wings held tent-like at a more vertical angle over the abdomen when at rest
+adults superficially similar to whiteflies (Aleyrodidae) but have longer legs (esp. the hindlegs), longer antennae, longer beak-like mouthparts, and wings held tent-like at a more steep angle over the abdomen at rest